OneCrazyCoder/MMOGamepadOverlay/README.md

 Square = Duck
 ```

-In this case, rather then pressing L2, then Square to Duck, and then pressing R2 again to restore normal controls, you can just press and hold L2, tap Square to duck, then release L2.
+In this case, rather then pressing L2, then Square to Duck, and then pressing R2 to restore normal controls, you can just press and hold L2, tap Square to duck, then release L2.
 In other words, L2+Square = Duck in this control scheme.

 *Similar to held keys, a held layer can ONLY be assigned to the button without any actions specified, like the above `L2=` example.
 It is not valid to assign something like `Tap L2=Hold layer`.*

+*Also note a Held Layer can not be removed by just using the Remove Layer command - that will only cancel any Add Layer commands used with it.
+If both Add Layer and Hold Layer are used for the same layer, both the Remove Layer command and releasing the button holding the layer are needed to actually fully remove it.
+If multiple buttons use Hold Layer on the same layer, all of them must be released before it will be removed.*

 ### The "Auto" Button